kennywang112/MapperAlgo/README.md

 2.  **Expanded Clustering Methods**: Clustering is a crucial component of the Mapper algorithm.
 In addition to hierarchical clustering, I aim to include a variety of clustering techniques to increase flexibility and adaptability. (ex.
 K-means, DBSCAN, etc.)

 3.  **Code Structure**: The code is still under development and may be challenging to understand in its current form.
 My goal is to streamline the structure and provide a simple white paper that explains how to use the method effectively.

+4.  **Interval Clustering Optimization**: Most of the packages haven't produced the best clustering results in each interval.
+However, if this could be incorporated while computing the Mapper, it would be powerful.
+This will be part of future work, although it might increase computational complexity.

+5.  **Parallel**: Given the problem mentioned above, I plan to add parallel computation in the future.
+This will allow for flexible adjustment of the number of cores used for parallel computation, making the process more efficient.

+### Update Feature

+Version 1.1: 1.
+Update more readable structure 2.
+Added Kmeans, DBscan, and PAM clustering methods for user

 ## Why R?